stakpak/cli/README.md

-# Stakpak Agent CLI
+# Stakpak Agent

-A CLI for the Stakpak API.
-Manage all your DevOps flows and configurations in one place, with AI-agents helping you out.
+A TUI for an agent designed for the gritty parts of software development: DevOps work.
+It has everything you'd expect from a Coding Agent, except that it's exceptionally good at writing Terraform code, building containers, and analysing the security of your cloud account (and much more!)

 > **Warning**
-> This CLI tool is under heavy development and breaking changes should be expected.
+> This CLI tool is under heavy development, and breaking changes should be expected.
 Use with caution 🚧

 <img src="assets/TUIOverview.jpeg" width="800">